Beehive in a frosty UK apiary on a November morning

 Small improvements in local forage can make a big difference to colony build-up in spring and help support other pollinators too.
 See Help the Bees for more ideas.

-Common beginner mistakes in November
+Common Beginner Mistakes in November

 • Not hefting hives regularly and missing signs of dwindling stores.